 It all started when I bought fresh basil to make eggplant caprese.
-The eggplant caprese was amazing, but used very little of the basil, and since basil doesn’t keep well in the fridge, I decided to make basil pesto.
+The eggplant caprese was amazing, but required very little of the basil, and since basil doesn’t keep well in the fridge, I decided to make some pesto sauce.

-So now I had half a cup of pesto in the fridge, but since the husband and I have been eating low-carb and limiting grains, using the pesto as a pasta sauce (such as for this delicious pesto pasta salad) was sadly out of the question.
+So now I had half a cup of pesto sauce in the fridge, but since the husband and I have been eating low carb and limiting grains, using the pesto as a pasta sauce was not an option.

-Well, it wasn’t half bad.
+Well, it wasn’t bad at all!
 In fact, these pesto shrimp were so good that all four members of our family have immediately declared this dish as “blog worthy” and asked that I add it to our rotating dinner repertoire.

-- 24oz large shrimp, peeled and deveined, fresh or frozen
+- 24 oz large shrimp, peeled and deveined

-- Soak 8 wooden skewers in water for at least 30 minutes.
+- Soak 8 wooden skewers in water for 30 minutes.
 Line a rimmed baking sheet with foil.

 - If using frozen shrimp, place them in a colander and rinse under running water for a few minutes to defrost, then dry on paper towels.

-- Toss the shrimp with the pesto sauce in a large bowl.
+- Add the shrimp to the bowl and toss with the pesto sauce until well coated.

 - Thread the pesto-coated shrimp on the skewers.
-Spoon any remaining sauce from the bowl on top.
+Spoon any remaining sauce on top.

 - Arrange the skewers in a single layer on the prepared baking sheet.

-- Broil the shrimp 3-4 minutes on each side, until cooked through and opaque.
+- Broil the shrimp until cooked through and opaque, about 4 minutes.